-When Charlotte Brontë sat down to write Jane Eyre, she didn’t know she was writing a major work of literature.
-The gothic novel about a governess’s romance with the brooding Mr. Rochester was an instant classic in its time and is still much loved today, 168 years later.
-After all, who can resist a tale featuring a madwoman locked in an attic?
+When Charlotte Brontë sat down to write Jane Eyre, she didn’t yet know she was writing a major work of English literature.
+The gothic novel about a governess’s romance with the brooding Mr. Rochester was an instant classic in its time and is still much loved today.
+After all, who can resist a tale featuring a mysterious woman locked in an attic?

 Jane Eyre was a provincial girl hired to work as a governess among strangers.
 So was Charlotte Brontë.
 In 1839, the wealthy Sidgwick family employed Brontë to live in their country estate and educate their children.
 She hated the job, writing, “I had charge given me of a set of pampered, spoilt, turbulent children, whom I was expected constantly to amuse, as well as to instruct.”
 She became depressed and withdrawn, causing Mrs. Sidgwick to scold her.

-When Brontë was five, her mother died, leaving her poor clergyman father to care for six children.
+When Brontë was 5, her mother died, leaving her clergyman husband to care for their six children.
 He sent Charlotte, Emily (author of Wuthering Heights), and their two older sisters to the Clergy Daughters' School at Cowan Bridge, Lancashire.
 It was a harsh, disciplinary environment with bad food, cold buildings, and physical abuse.
 Brontë later drew on these memories when creating Lowood, the school Jane attends.
-The cruel headmaster, Mr. Brocklehurst, was drawn from a real person, Reverend William Carus-Wilson.
+The cruel headmaster, Mr. Brocklehurst, was drawn from a real person, Reverend William Carus Wilson.
 (More on him below.)

 Like Helen Burns, Jane’s friend who dies at Lowood, Maria Brontë was neglected and abused when she got sick at school.
 Brontë’s biographer Elizabeth Gaskell wrote that when the child wanted to rest in bed, a teacher “took her by the arm, on the side to which the blister had been applied, and by one vigorous movement whirled her out into the middle of the floor, abusing her all the time for dirty and untidy habits.”
 Both Maria and the second-eldest Brontë daughter, Elizabeth, contacted tuberculosis at the school and were sent home, where they later died.

-While Brontë was writing Jane Eyre, her father Patrick had a pre-anesthetic operation to have cataracts removed from his eyes.
-He was left blind and helpless while his eyes healed.
-It’s no coincidence that Rochester is blind at the end of the novel, and that, like Brontë’s father, he eventually regains his sight.
+While Brontë was writing Jane Eyre, her father Patrick had an operation to have cataracts removed from his eyes.
+He was left blind while his eyes healed.
+It’s no coincidence that Rochester is blind at the end of the novel, and that he, like Brontë’s father, eventually regains his sight.

-6. Before Mr. Rochester, There Was The Duke Of Zamorna.
+6. Before Charlotte Brontë created Mr. Rochester, there was the Duke Of Zamorna.

 As a child, Brontë made tiny books with her brother Branwell they called The History of the Young Men.
-They were based on toy soldiers that Branwell received for his 9th birthday.
+They were based on toy soldiers that Branwell received for his ninth birthday.
 The children loved these soldiers and made up elaborate worlds surrounding them.
 Charlotte’s invention was Alfred the Duke of Zamorna, a petulant, Byronic character with an illegitimate child from an affair—all characteristics he shares with Rochester.
-As such, the British Library says that “the Duke of Zamorna can be seen as a precedent for Rochester in Jane Eyre.”
+The British Library says that “the Duke of Zamorna can be seen as a precedent for Rochester in Jane Eyre.”

 When Jane discovers that Rochester is married to Bertha Mason, she leaves him rather than commit bigamy.
-In real life, not only was her younger brother, Branwell, having an affair with a married woman, Charlotte herself had fallen in love with a married professor named Constantin Heger.
-The crush was unrequited—Heger even tore up the love letter Brontë wrote him—but the situation may have inspired aspects of Jane and Rochester’s relationship, as well as the novel Villette.
+In real life, not only was her younger brother Branwell Brontë having an affair with a married woman, Charlotte herself had fallen in love with a married professor named Constantin Heger.
+The crush was unrequited—Heger even tore up the love letter Brontë wrote him—but the situation may have inspired aspects of Jane and Rochester’s relationship, as well as Charlotte's third novel Villette.

 When Jane Eyre became a success, Reverend Wilson recognized himself in the character of Mr. Brocklehurst and threatened to sue Brontë.
 She avoided a lawsuit by writing him an apology.
 Wilson’s grandson described it as a “sketch … retracting a good deal of what she had formerly written about the school in Jane Eyre.”
 She even gave Wilson permission to publish this sketch under her name.
 Curiously enough, he never did.
 The apology has since been lost.

-Having corresponded by letter, Brontë’s publishers, Smith, Elder, and Company, had no idea that Currer Bell was a woman.
+Having corresponded by letter, Brontë’s publisher Smith, Elder, and Company had no idea that Currer Bell was a woman.
 In 1848, circumstances forced Charlotte and Anne to go to London and meet their editors in person.
-She wrote later:
+Charlotte wrote later:

-A year after Anne and Emily died, Brontë outed all three of them as women writers in the preface of the combined edition of Wuthering Heights and Agnes Grey.
-You can read the whole thing here.
+In 1850, a year after Anne and two years after Emily died of tuberculosis, Charlotte Brontë revealed all three of them to be women in the preface of the combined edition of Emily's novel Wuthering Heights and Anne's novel Agnes Grey.
+You can read the whole biographical notice here.